ile2807/postman-collection-tools/README.md

 Jackal tools is an utility application that manipulates `Postman collections`.

 This application has multiple features distinguished by the `mode` parameter (see below).
 It combines collection items from [Postman](https://www.postman.com/) collections located in the `source` folder and appends into the `target` collection.
+The application is mainly focused on collection feature aggregations, and maintenance of single collections.
-All current features work as aggregations and produce: ***one output collection from many source collections***.
+All merge modes are using ***one output collection from many source collections***, and the rest of the modes are ***one input collection to one output collection***.

 ## How to use it